yuki-koyama/mathtoolbox/docs/gaussian-process-regression.md

 #### Maximum Likelihood Estimation

-Let
+Let $$ \boldsymbol{theta} $$ be a concatenation of hyperparameters; that is,

 $$
 \boldsymbol{\theta} = \begin{bmatrix} \sigma_{f}^{2} \\ \sigma_{n}^{2} \\ \boldsymbol{\ell} \end{bmatrix} \in \mathbb{R}^{D + 2}.
 $$

-In this approach, the hyperparameters are determined by solving the following numerical optimization problem:
+In this approach, these hyperparameters are determined by solving the following numerical optimization problem:

 $$
 \boldsymbol{\theta}^\text{ML} = \mathop{\rm arg~max}\limits_{\boldsymbol{\theta}} p(\mathbf{y} \mid \mathbf{X}, \boldsymbol{\theta}).
 $$

 In this implementation, this maximization problem is solved by the L-BFGS method (a gradient-based local optimization algorithm) from the NLopt library <https://nlopt.readthedocs.io/>.
+Initial solutions for this maximization need to be specified.

 ## Useful Resources